Anxiety Disorders: A Comprehensive Overview from a Psychiatric Perspective

 This article outlines common anxiety disorders—generalized anxiety disorder (GAD), social anxiety disorder (SAD), and panic disorder—including their symptoms, causes, and evidence-based psychiatric treatments.

 Anxiety disorders are classified in the DSM-5-TR (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision).
-Each has specific diagnostic criteria.
+Each has specific diagnostic criteria and treatment recommendations.

 DSM-5-TR Criteria: